How to build an attractive salary package - 4 tips

 A simple way of knowing what salary percentile to offer can begin with reviewing Robert Half’s Salary Guide – an instrumental and comprehensive asset to help educate you in what are the monetary (and non-monetary) expectations in the market today.

-Speaking to a professional recruitment consultant is also a way of gathering knowledge and insight into what kind of salary package you should offer to attract and retain talent today.
+Speaking to a professional recruitment consultant in Hong Kong is also a way of gathering knowledge and insight into what kind of salary package you should offer to attract and retain talent today.

 2. Be flexible with a salary package